chrisaga/hk-pandoc-writers/odt/README.md

 I have found a list-style which render well even in BlockQuotes (Quotations) even if there is some kind of styling such as borders or colored background.

-To be fixed (TODO) :

-* Need an ordered list style with appropriate indentations

 >This is a bullet list:
 >